haamer1997/SDEOR-Technology/README.md

 # SD-EOR
-MS Thesis Simulation Codes for SD-EOR Technology
+MS Thesis Simulation Codes for SD-EOR Technology by Hassan Amer

 The following provides a summary for each folder within this repository.